Country Director - Afghanistan

 - Build and maintain operational structures that ensure proper segregation of duties between finance, administration and logistics and fully support field programs.

-- Liaise with the VP of Operations and Regional Director on crucial events, high-risk periods, incident reporting and security policy changes.
+- Liaise with the Regional Security and Safety advisor and Regional Director on crucial events, high-risk periods, incident reporting and security policy changes.

 Reports Directly To: Regional Director

-Works Directly With: CASA Desk and other teams at Headquarters as needed.
+Works Directly With: Asia Regional Program Team, the Regional Performance and Quality team, Regional Security and other teams in the region and at Headquarters as needed.

 Accountability to Participants and Stakeholders